EMI Option Scheme Solicitors

 HMRC will accept from 19 March 2020 that if an employee has been issued or is to be issued with qualifying share options and met or would met the working time requirements at the time of grant but for reasons connected to the coronavirus pandemic, the time which they would have spent on the business of the company but for the pandemic, will count towards their working time.

-Taxation of shares for employees under the EMI scheme
+Taxation under the EMI scheme

 EMI share options under an EMI option scheme are tax efficient for employees and employers.